LabMACS/AIDD/CNN_with_Sobel/README.md

-# AIDD
+# CNN trained with Sobel-filtered spectrograms
-AI Dolphin Deter: Basic algorithm to test the functionality of the CNN model trained to recognize bottlenose dolphin whistles.
+This section of the A.I.D.D. repository introduces the basic algorithm to test the functionality of the CNN model trained to recognize bottlenose dolphin whistles.

 <p float="left">
 <img src="https://github.com/LabMACS/AIDD/blob/main/images/Extended_Logo.png" width="85" height="85">